-The story of the Bible is primarily the story of a people: the people of Israel.
-Truly astonishing is the fact that this people, now better known as the Jewish people, survives to our own day, after journeying through most of its nearly 4,000 year-old history either under foreign domination or in exile from its homeland.
+The story of the Bible is primarily the story of a people: the people of Israel, otherwise known as the Jewish people.
+It is a truly astonishing fact that this people survives to our own day, after journeying through most of its nearly 4,000 year-old history either under foreign domination or in exile from its homeland.

-We read in the book of Genesis about the stories of Israel's founding fathers in the land of Canaan and about how God gave to them and their offspring this land as an everlasting possession (Gen 13:14-17, 17:7-8, 26:3, 35:12).
-In the opening chapters of the book of Exodus, we witness them becoming a great nation while laboring under Egyptian slavery, followed by God miraculously delivering them and adopting them as a nation set apart for Him by means of a solemn covenant and by the giving of the Torah.
+We read in the book of Genesis about the stories of Israel's founding fathers in the land of Canaan and about how God gave this same land as an everlasting possession to them and their offspring (Gen 13:14-17, 17:7-8, 26:3, 35:12).
+In the opening chapters of the book of Exodus, we see them become a great nation while laboring under Egyptian slavery until God miraculously delivers them and adopts them as His chosen people by means of a solemn covenant and the giving of the Torah.
 Some forty years later, we witness God leading His people back to the land of Canaan in accordance to His promises to the patriarchs.
-From there, over the course of several centuries, they slowly rise from a group of disorganized clans into a powerful but short-lived kingdom under David and Solomon, only to then suffer division, decline, destruction and exile to Babylon.
+From there, over the course of several centuries, they slowly rise from a group of disorganized clans into a powerful but short-lived kingdom under David and Solomon, only to suffer division, decline, destruction and be exiled to Babylon.
 The return to Zion after seventy years and reestablishment of Jewish religious life in the homeland is again portrayed in the Bible as a witness to divine faithfulness, while at the same time preparing the scene for Israel's ultimate raison d'être: the coming of the Messiah, the One who was to bring God's light and salvation to the ends of the earth and through whom all nations would come to know the God of Israel.

-The Epistle to the Ephesians describes a kind of theological blueprint of what the Messiah was to accomplish between Jews and Gentiles: whereas previously the Jews were effectively isolated from the rest of the nations due to their special consecration to God, now the Messiah, "our peace" had come to "make both one, and broken down the middle wall of separation... so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God... thereby putting to death the enmity" so that we may "both have access by one Spirit to the Father" (Eph 2:14-18).
-The picture portrayed here is idyllic: Jews and Gentiles finally reconciled, both united in the Messiah of Israel in common worship of God the Father, each one retaining their distinct calling, yet no longer in a state of enmity with one another.
+The Epistle to the Ephesians describes a kind of theological blueprint of what the Messiah was to accomplish between Jews and Gentiles: whereas the Jews had previously been effectively isolated from the rest of the nations due to their special consecration to God, now the Messiah, "our peace" had come to "make both one, and broken down the middle wall of separation... so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God... thereby putting to death the enmity" so that we may "both have access by one Spirit to the Father" (Eph 2:14-18).
+The picture portrayed here is idyllic: Jews and Gentiles finally reconciled, united in the Messiah of Israel in the common worship of God the Father, and yet with each one retaining their distinct identity and calling.

 On the other hand, Jewish Christians did not cease to be Jews.
 It would never have crossed the mind of the apostles and of the early Jewish-Christians that by accepting Christ they were forsaking Judaism and their observance of the Torah and joining a new religion.
 Paul, while travelling in Greece, had his co-worker Timothy, son of a Jewish mother and Greek father, circumcised (Acts 16:3).
 And upon his return to Jerusalem, Paul was greeted by James and the elders who enthusiastically informed him that "many myriads of Jews... have believed, and they are all zealous for the law" (Acts 21:20).
 However, rumors were spreading that Paul was teaching Jews "to forsake Moses, saying that they ought not to circumcise their children nor to walk according to the customs" (21:21).
 He therefore agreed to take a vow in the Temple to prove these rumors false and to show that he also still lived in full accordance with the law (21:24).

-We thus see in the New Testament how the union of Jew and Gentile within the Messiah's Church did not blur the distinct identity of each group.
+We thus see that the union of Jew and Gentile within the Messiah's Church did not blur the distinct identity of each group.
 True, "there is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus" (Gal 3:28), yet just as the distinct identity and role of man and woman were not abolished with the coming of Christ, the same can be said regarding the distinct role and identity of Jew and Gentile within the Church.

-There is only one problem with this idyllic portrait of Jew and Gentile reconciled in the Church, united in faith yet maintaining their distinct vocations: it never happened - or at least not in practice.
-Although the union of Jew and Gentile in the common worship of the God of Israel is theologically fulfilled in Christ and has been seen on a small scale at numerous times since the birth of Christianity to our own day, we have not yet seen the kind of large-scale reconciliation which Paul described to the Ephesians.
+The problem with this idyllic portrait of Jew and Gentile reconciled in the Church, united in faith yet maintaining their distinct vocations, is that it never became the norm in the universal Church.
+Although the union of Jew and Gentile in the common worship of the God of Israel is theologically fulfilled in Christ and has been seen on a small scale many times since the birth of Christianity to our own day, we have not yet seen the kind of large-scale reconciliation which Paul described to the Ephesians.
 Quite on the contrary, Judaism and Christianity soon became two separate religions, divorced from one another and often in a state of hostility and enmity with one another.